Skip to main content

 • It's safe to use Miudella (copper IUD) while you're breastfeeding.
 But keep in mind that having it placed while breastfeeding might raise your risk of it damaging your uterus.
 Let your prescriber know if you feel pain or have bleeding after insertion.

-Frequently asked questions about Miudella (copper IUD)
+Common questions about Miudella

-It's not common for Miudella (copper IUD) to stop your periods.
+It's not common for Miudella to stop your periods.
 If you miss a period, talk to your prescriber to find out the cause.
 If you think you might be pregnant, take a pregnancy test.

 How to save using GoodRx